 - Up to $8 per month reimbursed for other banks’ ATM fees

 - An interest rate of 0.20% APY on all balances

 - Free checks

 - Tools to prevent fraud, such as account monitoring, two-step authentication, and automatic account logout

-BB&T bank, which has locations in 15 states ranging from New Jersey to Texas plus the District of Columbia, has a Senior Checking account for customers at least 55 years old.
-Its features are:
+BB&T (now Truist) has bank locations in 15 states ranging from New Jersey to Texas plus the District of Columbia.
+Its Senior Checking account for customers at least 55 years old offers these features:

 - Only $100 required to open the account

 - A $10 monthly maintenance fee, which you can avoid by making $500 in direct deposits or maintaining an average monthly balance of $1,000

 - One penalty-free withdrawal from a CD at the same bank to cover emergency medical expenses